FatherGeoffHorton/Doctrine/SecondTry.md

 ###### The fallen angels lost grace and were cast into hell, where they have no hope of redemption.
 *De fide.*

+272
+###### Our first parents sinned by violating God's express command.
+*De fide*.
+Trent, Sess.
+V, canons 1-3.

+399-400
-our first parents, seduced by Satan, committed a mortal sin by transgressing the precept of probation.  de fide 233, Trent, session 5, canons one through three by transgressing the law of probation Adam forfeited sanctifying grace and merited eternal damnation; he became subject to bodily death and the dominion of Satan, and suffered a deterioration in body and soul.  de fide Trent, session 5, Canon one 236
+###### By violating God's command, Adam forfeited sanctifying grace and merited eternal damnation, became subject to bodily death and the dominion of Satan, and suffered a deterioration in body and soul.
+*De fide*.
+Trent, session V, can.
+1.

+403
-Original Sin is real sin, and its entire guilt is blotted out by baptism de fide 244, Trent somewhere.
+######Original Sin is real sin, and its entire guilt is blotted out by baptism.
-Concupiscence as such is not really sin, but is merely so-called, because "it is of sin and inclines to sin.
-245"Trent session 5 Canon five
+*De fide*.
+DS1513 Trent somewhere.

+404
-Original Sin does not consist exclusively in the extrinsic imputability of the actual sin of Adam conceived as morally enduring. sent. comm.
-265
+###### Original Sin does not consist exclusively in the extrinsic imputability of the actual sin of Adam conceived as morally enduring.
+*Sent. comm.*

+###### The sin of Adam is transferred by propagation.
+*De fide*.
+Trent, Sess.
+V, can.
+3.

+The Church has not defined how propagation transmits Original Sin, only that it does.

+405
-Original Sin essentially consists im privation of grace, so far as this is voluntary in all men to the will of their progenitor. sent. comm. the sin of Adam is transferred by propagation. de fide Trent, session 5, Canon three page 280 get the effects of original sin from Trent.
+###### Original Sin essentially consists in privation of grace, so far as this is voluntary in all men to the will of their progenitor.
-Our first parents in Paradise sinned grievously through transgression of the Divine probationary commandment.
-Through sin our first parents lost sanctifying grace and provoked the anger and the indignation of God.
+*Sent. comm.*

+###### Concupiscence as such is not really sin, but is merely so-called, because it is of sin and inclines to sin.
+*De fide.* Trent, Sess.
+V, can.
+5.

 Our first parents became subject to death and to the dominion of the devil.
-Adam's sin is transmitted to his posterity, not by imitation but by descent.
-Original sin is transmitted by natural generation.
-In the state of original sin man is deprived of sanctifying grace and all that this implies, as well as of the preternatural gifts of integrity.

 Souls who depart this life in the state of original sin are excluded from the Beatific Vision of God.